-Immerse yourself into life at sea on traditional tall ship Florette as she sails from Lanzarote, Canary Islands to the Caribbean island of Barbados.
+Immerse yourself into life at sea on traditional tall ship Florette as she sails from Martinique to the Azores.

 An adventure sailing holiday across an ocean is certainly one that leaves life-long memories.
 Using the northeasterly trade winds above the equator to fill the sails with thousands of miles to cover, this sailing adventure is not for the faint hearted but perfect for the avid adventurer!

-Leaving from Lanzarote in the Canary Islands as you sail across the Atlantic Ocean to reach the Caribbean island of Barbados.
-The voyage has 28 days to cross the open ocean and there are buffer days included in this to make best use of the wind.
-If you arrive to Barbados early, you’ll be able to use the boat as your base as you find your land legs again and explore ashore.
+Leaving from Martinique in the Caribbean, tall ship Florette will sail across the Atlantic to the Azores archipelago.
+The voyage has 29 days to cross the open ocean and there are buffer days included in this to make best use of the wind.
+If you arrive early, you’ll be able to use the boat as your base as you find your land legs again and explore ashore.

 - Hands-on sailing

 Ocean passages can bring conditions fit for only the boldest adventurers seeking the ultimate challenge.
 This hands-on sailing adventure is perfect for those wanting to experience life on a traditionally rigged tall ship and tuck some sea miles under their belt.
 We recommend some previous experience of time on the water and some time spent on a boat.
 Whether that’s a taster sailing weekend, dinghy sailing club or weekends on your grandparents boat, once we have left port, there is no turning back!